Kazakhs: Afghanistan

 Kazakhs fled to Afghanistan in the 1930s escaping Bolshevik persecution.
 Kazakh historian Gulnar Mendikulova cites that there were between 20,000 and 24,000 Kazakhs in Afghanistan as of 1978.
 Some assimilated locally and cannot speak the Kazakh language.

+According to official figures, 13,000 ethnic Kazakhs from Afghanistan have immigrated to Kazakhstan since the early 1990s.

 As of 2021, there are about 200 Kazakhs remaining in Afghanistan according to Kazakhstan's foreign ministry.
 Locals claim that many live in Kunduz and others in Takhar Province, Baghlan Province, Mazar-i-Sharif and Kabul.

-Afghan Kypchaks are Aimak (Taymani) tribe of Kazakh origin that can be found in Obe District to the east of the western Afghan province of Herat, between the rivers Farāh Rud and Hari Rud.
-There are approximately 440,000 Afghan Kipchaks.
+Afghan Kypchaks are a group of Taymani Aimaqs who are of Kazakh origin.
+They mainly reside in Obe district to the east of the western Afghanistan's province of Herat, between the rivers Farāh Rud and Hari Rud.

 Turkey

 Turkey received refugees from among the Pakistan-based Kazakhs, Turkmen, Kirghiz, and Uzbeks numbering 3,800 originally from Afghanistan during the Soviet–Afghan War.
 Kayseri, Van, Amasya, Çiçekdağ, Gaziantep, Tokat, Urfa, and Serinyol received via Adana the Pakistan-based Kazakh, Turkmen, Kirghiz, and Uzbek refugees numbering 3,800 with UNHCR assistance.

-In 1954 and 1969 Kazakhs migrated into Anatolia's Salihli, Develi and Altay regions.
+In 1954 and 1969, Kazakhs migrated into Anatolia's Salihli, Develi and Altay regions.
 Turkey became home to refugee Kazakhs.

 The Kazakh Turks Foundation (Kazak Türkleri Vakfı) is an organization of Kazakhs in Turkey.

 Culture

+Cuisine

+Traditional Kazakh cuisine revolves around lamb and horse meat, as well as a variety of dairy milk products.
+For hundreds of years, Kazakhs were herders who raised fat-tailed sheep, Bactrian camels, and horses, relying on these animals for transportation, clothing, and food.
+The cooking techniques and major ingredients have been strongly influenced by the nation's nomadic way of life.
+For example, most cooking techniques are aimed at long-term preservation of food.
+There is a large practice of salting and drying meat so that it will last, and there is a preference for sour milk, as it is easier to save in a nomadic lifestyle.

+Besbarmak, a dish consisting of boiled horse or lamb meat, is the most popular Kazakh dish.
+Besbarmak is usually eaten with a boiled pasta sheet, and a meat broth called shorpa, and is traditionally served in Kazakh bowls called kese.
+Other popular meat dishes are Qazı (which is a horse meat sausage that only the wealthy could afford), shuzhuk (horse meat sausages), kuyrdak (also spelled kuirdak, a dish made from roasted horse, sheep, or cow offal, such as heart, liver, kidneys, and other organs, diced and served with onions and peppers), and various horse delicacies, such as zhal (smoked lard from horse's neck) and zhaya (salted and smoked meat from horse's hip and hind leg).
+Pilaf (palaw) is the most common Kazakh rice dish, with vegetables (carrots, onions, or garlic) and chunks of meat.
+The national drinks are kumys (fermented mare's milk) and tea.